Music by Daniel Dombrowsky

 For Rebecca Cook Davis, Maggie Moore, Meredith Moore, Madeline Palmieri, and Miriam Ann McLean, B.A.
 Rudolph was an intensity that was part of their lives from the day they were born.
 B.A. taught them to be strong women, grounded by the friends and family they surround themselves with.
 She taught them the importance of values, forward thinking, independence, and especially laughter.
 Through the B.A.
 Rudolph Foundation, they seek to serve a similar role in the lives of other women.

 Before her passing in September 2011, and as a lasting tribute to her parents and the values they imparted to her, B.A. instructed these five young women to create and direct a charitable foundation aimed at supporting young women who themselves seek to make a difference in the world.
 The B.A.
-Rudolph Foundation’s mission is to advance and benefit young women through educational and general support for whom a small amount of support could make a significant difference.
+Rudolph Foundation’s mission champions the educational and professional development of women for whom a small amount of support could make a significant difference.
 The B.A.
 Rudolph Foundation gained 501(c)3 status in December 2011.

 Beginning in 2015, the scope of the Foundation’s support broadened to include two additional scholarships for interns, and its first academic scholarship.
 The DC Summer Intern Scholarship was renamed the Undergraduate Public Service Scholarship, to allow for the creation of the Graduate Public Service Scholarship.
 Both are offered exclusively to women interning in the Washington area, but allow students at both the undergraduate and graduate levels to benefit from financial support, mentorship, and networking opportunities.